Frequently asked questions for landlords

 Do you inspect private rented property?

 Yes.
-Although there is no requirement for an inspection before you let a property, we have a legal responsibility to maintain standards in private rented accommodation.
+Although there is no requirement for an inspection before a property is let, we have a legal responsibility to assess and improve standards in private rented accommodation.
 To find out more about how and when we do this, please visit our page concerning the enforcement of standards

 Do I need a licence to be a landlord in Doncaster?